 One thing you can do to find new blog post ideas is by expanding old blog content.
 Google favors fresh content, meaning content that has been recently published or recently updated.

 Do you have any posts that have performed exceedingly well in organic search or have gained a lot of traction on social media?

-These are blog posts that Weeks, months, and years after publication, they still bring in a steady stream of new visitors.
+These are blog posts that Weeks, months, and years after publication, still bring in a steady stream of new visitors.
 Use that success as a sign that the topic you covered might be worth investing in further.

-Go to Google Analytics, take a look at your posts that have done well and brainstorm new ways that you can cover and expand upon the topic to create value for your audience.
+Go to Google Analytics, take a look at your posts that have done well, and brainstorm new ways that you can cover and expand upon the topic to create value for your audience.
 This time, try to work more on headlines and see if it works.

 When a group brainstorms, they generally feed off of each other, and one person’s ideas will prompt another person’s idea.

 Schedule a meeting maybe with your sales team and have a brainstorming session.